Chevra kadisha: History

-Many burial societies hold one or two annual fast days and organise regular study sessions to remain up-to-date with the relevant articles of Jewish law.
-In addition, most burial societies also support families during the shiva (traditional week of mourning) by arranging prayer services, meals and other facilities.
+The chevra kadisha became more fully developed in 17th century Italy, where the Italian kabbalist Aaron Berechiah ben Moses published the important chevra guide Maavor Yabbok ["Crossing the Jabbok"] in 1626, which describes both how to care for the sick and dying and how to conduct death rituals.
+Likewise, Simon Frankfurter's Sefer Hahayiim, published in Amsterdam in 1702 and 1716, remains an important text defining the work of the chevra kadisha.
+A set of paintings produced by or for the Prague chevra kadisha around 1780 shows each step of the process and other aspects of the group’s work, like visiting the sick.

-While burial societies were, in Europe, generally a community function, in the United States, it has become far more common for societies to be organized by neighbourhood synagogues.
+While burial societies were, in Europe, generally a community function, in the United States, it has become far more common for societies to be organized by neighborhood synagogues.
 In the late 19th and early 20th century, burial societies were formed as landsmanshaftn (mutual aid societies) in the United States.
 Some landsmanshaftn were burial societies, while others were independent of the traditional burial society.
 There were 20,000 such landsmanshaftn in the U.S. at one time.

+Today, there is revived interest in the work of chevra kadishas in non-Orthodox Jewish communities.

 Recordkeeping

 The burial societies of communities in pre-World War II Europe maintained Pinkas Klali D’Chevra Kadisha (translation: general notebook of the Chevra Kadisha); some were handwritten in Yiddish, others in Hebrew.